SoSAFE! Information for Parents and Carers

 What is SoSAFE!?

 SoSAFE! is an evidence-based, inclusive educational initiative designed specifically for learners with moderate and severe learning difficulties.
 This program teaches learners about social safety, including relationships, boundaries, and personal safety, in a manner that is both engaging and accessible.
-Utilising visual tools and clear social scripts, SoSAFE! supports learners in understanding how to interact safely and respectfully with others.
+Utilizing visual tools and clear social scripts, SoSAFE! supports learners in understanding how to interact safely and respectfully with others.
 By implementing SoSAFE!, we equip our learners with essential skills to build positive relationships and confidently navigate social situations, thereby enhancing their well-being and success both in and out of school.

 Body Parts